Delhi Directorate of Education

-Delhi Directorate of Education (abbreviated Del E) is the department under the education ministry Rudraksh of Delhi Government that manages the city's public school system.
-It is one of the India's largest school education system.
+Delhi Directorate of Education (DoE) is the department under the Government of Delhi responsible for managing the public school system in Delhi, India.

 History

-In 1973 Delhi School Education Act was passed in the assembly, according to which responsibility for Pre-primary and primary level of education in Delhi was given to local bodies like MCD, NDMC and Delhi Cantonment Board; and Directorate of Education was made responsible for secondary and senior secondary level of education.
+In 1973, the Delhi School Education Act was passed by the Parliament of India, according to which responsibility for Pre-primary and primary level of education in Delhi was given to local bodies like MCD, NDMC and Delhi Cantonment Board; and Directorate of Education was made responsible for secondary and senior secondary level of education.
 In 1980–81, Delhi had 704 secondary/senior secondary schools, which increased to 1759 in 2007–08.
-Students enrollment also increased from 254,000 in 1980–81 to 793,000 in 2007–08.
+Student enrolment also increased from 254,000 in 1980–81 to 793,000 in 2007–08.
 Because of the space constraint, the majority of Sarvodaya Vidyalayas were made to operate in two different shifts - a morning shift for girls and an evening shift for boys.
 Due to the high growth rate of the Delhi's population and shortage of infrastructure, Directorate of Education had also introduced primary classes in its 364 Sarvodaya Vidyalayas.

-Departments of DoE syllabus
+Administrative structure

 Directorate of Education divides Delhi region into 12 districts and 28 zones with hierarchy from district to zones.
 Each district consist one or more zones in it with District Education Officer as the head of education, similarly each zone has Zonal Education Officer to command the education department of zonal level.